thedarkcolour/ForestryDocs/docs/glossary.md

 for that mutation to occur.
 Mutations may also specify mutation conditions, for example, the holiday bees require the date to be during a certain holiday, and other mutations might only be possible in certain biomes.

+---

+## Species
+A species is a variation of a species type.
+A species has:

+- Intrinsic traits, like colors, textures, temperature and humidity preferences, and a taxonomy
+- Default genome, even with alleles its parents did not have
+- Produce (ex. honey combs, cherries, silk cocoon)

+### Bee Species
+A bee species has:

+- Colors for outline, body, and stripes
+- Climate preferences for temperature and humidity
+- Produce, items it can produce while working in a hive
+- Specialties, items it can produce while in a jubilant state
+- Jubilance conditions, determines when a bee is in a jubilant state

+---

 ## Genome
-All organisms in Forestry have a genome, which stores the alleles of a bee.
+All individuals in Forestry have a genome, which stores the alleles of a bee.
 Specifically, the genome is a map of _chromosomes_ to _allele pairs_.

 ### Chromosome